 Ibanez DL-5 Digital Delay (x2)

 When I finished my true bypass loop strip (taking all pedals not in use out of the signal path), the signal loss caused by my DanEcho became all too apparent.
 It wasn’t something I’d noticed much before (when the signal passed through it at all times), but since the true bypass loop took it completely out of the signal path when it wasn’t being used, its sonic impact became quite clear.
 It had to go.
 A few minutes on eBay later, I’d snagged a near-mint DL-5. 🙂 The Soundtank digital delay uses a digital delay chip which was designed for karaoke machines (you know that crappy karaoke echo – this is it!).
 Its original limit was 100ms, but Ibanez boosted it to produce 400ms with reasonable fidelity.
 It sounds very warm and musical – not analog as such, but more like a good Boss DD-2.
 I’ve also rolled off a little treble from the delay signal, to place it a little more underneath the dry signal.
 I later bought a second DL5, partly for use on an additional board and partly as a spare.
-I wouldn’t recommend any of the Soundtank series pedals to heavy stompers or people who regularly plug in/unplug them – they are plastic and the jacks are unsupported.
-But if you keep it on a pedalboard, and especially if you use a loop strip (so you don’t even have to step on it to turn it on/off), it’ll work just fine.
+I wouldn’t recommend any of the Soundtank series pedals to heavy stompers or people who regularly plug in/unplug them – they are plastic and the jacks are supported only by the solder joints to the circuit board.
+Relatively quickly, Ibanez’ catch phrase for the Soundtank series – ”Built to withstand the stomp of Godzilla” – proved to be a slight exaggeration 🙂 But if you keep it on a pedalboard, and especially if you use a loop strip (so you don’t even have to step on it to turn it on/off), it’ll work just fine.